Lollipop270/Autonomous-Lead-Enrichment-Agent/README.md

 PAGE_TIMEOUT_MS=20000
 MAX_CONTENT_CHARS=60000

 The Gemini API key can be created using Google AI Studio.

-Never commit .env to the repository.
+Important: Never commit .env to the repository.

 The repository should contain .env.example, but not the actual .env file.

----

-##Running the Agent
+Running the Agent

 The application accepts one or more company domains from the command line.